Kruhlmann/alchemy/README.md

 Typescript implementation of compiler based on the TASM language specification.

-TASM uses [reverse-polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) for its syntax to aid the stack based design.
+TASM uses [reverse polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) for its syntax to aid the stack oriented design.
 The compiler treats newlines as spaces.

 # Examples